vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The desired article I was searching for shouldn't have helped me with the content.
 The article should have helped me with the creation and technical setup.
 The most important part of a blog is the content, so don't lose time on a flashy design.
 Most successful blogs usually doesn't have very attractive design.
 Their design usually didn't experience a change in the last decade :)
 This blog post aims at programmers seeking the info how to create the blog technically.

-It stole most of my evenings in the last month, but now I know a solution which fulfills all these aspects better than I could ever dream of.

 Your blog should be hosted on a second level domain (like myblog.com), should have all the technical necessities, minimum setup, minimum maintenance and running costs as low as possible.